Posts by Collection

 Published:

 In May 2023, I read something about Ergodicity Economics, and I thought it was a completely nonsense pseudoscience promoted by failed self-proclaimed physicists.
-Although it had zero career benefit, to contribute to the public good to prevent the spread of pseudoscience, I spent a few days to write this critique.
-The paper got desk-rejected from Physical Review Letters, Physical Review E, and Chaos, and became dormant.
+Although it had zero career benefit, to contribute to the public good to prevent the spread of pseudoscience, I spent a few days writing this critique.
+The paper got desk-rejected from Physical Review Letters, Physical Review E, and Chaos and became dormant.
 After my pleasant experience at Qeios, I published the paper there.

 portfolio